Soccer Offsides Explained: Laws of the Game

 When is a player offside in soccer?

-A player is in an offside position if any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent.
-The offside line starts at the second to last player, so if the goalkeeper is upfield, the second to last defender guarding you is where the offside line starts.
+A player is in an offside position if any part of the head, body, or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent.
+The offside line starts at the second-to-last player, so if the goalkeeper is upfield, the second-to-last defender guarding you is where the offside line starts.

 How can I learn more about the game?

-To learn more about soccer the most important thing is to join a team and play the game as much as possible.
-If possible, analyze high level games as much as you can and your own games as well by recording them with a soccer camera.
-Also read soccer books, listen to podcasts and interviews watch soccer documentaries, as well as some movies, tv shows, and anime.
+To learn more about soccer, the most important thing is to join a team and play the game as much as possible.
+If possible, analyze high-level games as much as you can and your own games as well by recording them with a soccer camera.
+Also read soccer books, listen to podcasts and interviews, watch soccer documentaries, as well as some movies, TV shows, and anime.